tinacms/tina.io/content/docs/using-tina-editor.md

 ![Tina Login Page](/img/tina-login.png)

-After successfully logging in, the user will land in the CMS with the Dashboard and Global Navigation.
+After successfully logging in, the user will arrive at the CMS.

 ## Using the Admin